|

 7 Changes to League Rules

-Those affecting the constitution
+Those affecting

 A proposal (D.Pardoe) to change Rule 4a to read “The officers shall be elected annually at the Annual General Meeting (AGM).
 A steady turnover of officials is desirable but there shall be no maximum consecutive tenure in any single office.” was not seconded.